-A meal plan is included as part of the "Room and Board" cost of attendance for residential students.
-A meal package for commuters is also available for purchase.
+A meal plan is included as part of the "Room and Board" cost of attendance for undergraduate residential students.
+Meal packages for commuters and graduate students are also available for purchase.
 Students receive information about available meal plans, deadlines for making plan changes, and how to request dietary accommodations in connection with check-in processes at the beginning of each semester.